OctopusDeploy/docs/docs/reference/variable-substitution-syntax.md

  |  |

-The syntax `#{VarName}` will insert the value of theÂ `VarName` variable in-place.
-For example theÂ `ConnectionString`variable will have the valueÂ `Server=PDB001;` when evaluated in theÂ *Production*environment.
-The use of one or more variables in the declaration of another is called aÂ *binding.*
+The syntax `#{VarName}` will insert the value of the `VarName` variable in-place.
+For example the `ConnectionString`variable will have the value `Server=PDB001;` when evaluated in the *Production*environment.
+The use of one or more variables in the declaration of another is called a *binding.*

-In regular variable declarations, binding to a non-existent value will yield an empty string, so evaluating `ConnectionString` in theÂ *Dev*environment will yield `Server=;` because no `DatabaseServer` is defined in that environment.
+In regular variable declarations, binding to a non-existent value will yield an empty string, so evaluating `ConnectionString` in the *Dev*environment will yield `Server=;` because no `DatabaseServer` is defined in that environment.

-If the file undergoing variable replacement includes a string thatÂ *shouldn't* be getting replaced, for example **#{NotToBeReplace}**, you should include an extra hash (#) character to force the replacement to ignore the substitution and remove the extraÂ #.
+If the file undergoing variable replacement includes a string that *shouldn't* be getting replaced, for example **#{NotToBeReplace}**, you should include an extra hash (#) character to force the replacement to ignore the substitution and remove the extra #.

 | Expression | Value |
 | --- | --- |